 As other countries would expect of a respectful dog owner, Vietnam also expects the owners to pick up after their pets in public places.
-Another worthy note is always to have your dogs on leash, and because some older Vietnamese generations are not open to dogs, you might also want to put a muzzle on your dog (even if your they are friendly) to avoid unnecessary problems.
+Another worthy note is always to have your dogs on a leash.
+Because some older Vietnamese generations are not open to dogs, you might also want to put a muzzle on your dog (even if they are friendly) to avoid unnecessary problems.

 Final Remarks on Whether Vietnam Is a Dog-friendly Country